adiwg/mdBook/mdjson_schemas/json_schemas.md

 ### [usage](https://github.com/adiwg/mdJson-schemas/blob/master/schema/schema/usage)

 The usage.json schema defines the structure of the usage block of ADIwg metadata in its native JSON format.
-This section of the metadata describes the inteded and prohibited uses of the resource, and provides contact information for the the person(s) and organization(s) using the resource.
+This section of the metadata describes the intended and prohibited uses of the resource, and provides contact information for the the person(s) and organization(s) using the resource.

 This schema references contact.json and is referenced by resourceInformation.json.